BESS Workgroup

 their own active Ethernet Segment route) route), and then they will run

-the Designated Forwarder Election.
+Designated Forwarder Election.
+DF election.

 * If a PE selects itself as the new Highest Highest-PE or Lowest-PE and